 Coconut oil is a superfood that has been shown to have amazing effects on the body – both inside and out.
 Not sure what the heck coconut oil is?
-Check out why Coconut Oil is the Greatest Fat on Earth.
+Check out What is Coconut Oil (and six reasons you should start using it!)

 Below are 20 everyday ways I use coconut oil in my household.
 I will warn you, once you start using coconut oil, it’s hard to stop.
 You’ll start carrying it everywhere with you, and always look for new ways to use it (…just a heads up, it’s not a good substitute for hair gel, or cold hard cash.
 I got funny looks when trying to pay for my groceries with it.
 Fail.)

-PS – I recommend using Nutiva Organic Extra Virgin Coconut Oil as it’s a reputable brand, high quality, and a GREAT price for such a large tub.
+PS – I recommend using Tropical Traditions Organic Virgin Coconut Oil or Nutiva Organic Extra Virgin Coconut Oil as they are reputable brands, high quality, and affordable prices – especially when purchased in bulk.
 Don’t worry – you’ll go through it fast!

 20 Everyday Uses for Coconut Oil

 1. Cooking.
-Because coconut oil is completely saturated, it’s a very stable fat that can be used for cooking – including high heat cooking like frying.
-It gives a light, satiating flavor to vegetables, meats, eggs, and more, without the oxidization/free radical damage to cells that you’ll get with unnatural canola/soy bean oils.
+Because coconut oil is completely saturated, it’s a very stable fat that can be used for cooking – including high heat cooking like pan frying.
+It gives a light, satiating flavor to vegetables, meats, eggs, and more, without the oxidization/free radical damage to cells that you’ll get when you apply heat to any vegetable oils.
+If you want to use it in the oven and your in a climate with an ambient temperature below 76 degrees Farienheit (coconut oil’s melting point), simply pre-heat the coconut oil to make it a liquid before combining with your food.

 2. By the Spoonful.
 Coconut oil has a delicious flavor that provides a tasty boost of energy when needed (a GREAT 3pm pick me up!)
 It also helps turn “off” hunger cues that may lead to overeating.